Gregg Sherman, MD

 Inflammatory bowel disease (IBD) is a term that encompasses chronic inflammatory disorders of the bowel, the most common of these being ulcerative colitis (UC) and Crohn's disease (CD).
 As many as 1.5 million persons in the United States may suffer from IBD accounting for over 700,000 physician visits, 100,000 hospitalizations, and disability in 119,000 patients every year in the United States.
 IBD is associated with an overall health care cost of more than $1.7 billion and adversely affects the quality of life of both patients and their families.

 This program will help to bridge the knowledge and performance gaps related to identification, and management of Inflammatory Bowel Disease.
 This educational initiative offers a two-phased curriculum.
 Phase 1 offered a Self Assessment Program (SAP) to allow learners to assess their knowledge and skills in this area, compare their selections and scores with all other learners to date, and review commentary from the faculty.
 This is the Phase 2 activity in the program, and utilizes a case-based interactive structure focused on educational drivers identified in Phase 1.

 DISCLOSURE POLICY STATEMENT:

-While ABC and NACE endeavor to review faculty content, it remains the obligation of each physician or other healthcare practitioner to determine the applicability or relevance of the information provided from this course in his or her own practice.
+While NACE endeavors to review faculty content, it remains the obligation of each physician or other healthcare practitioner to determine the applicability or relevance of the information provided from this course in his or her own practice.